tristann21/tristann21.github.io/_pages/Cool Stuff/Intellectual curiosity.md

 allow="autoplay; encrypted-media; picture-in-picture"
 allowfullscreen></iframe>

 "Let's consider an example from my experience at Panda Management company, where I was tasked with developing a Panda Express concept that could be implemented on any street corner in the United States."

-"My approach was rooted in intellectual curiosity.
+Reggie said.

+He continues:

+"My approach?
 I asked numerous questions, particularly of the kitchen staff.
 I wanted to understand what changes were necessary in the back of the house for this restaurant concept to not only be executable but also scalable.
 The goal was to be able to add hundreds of these restaurants every year."

 "The results far exceeded our projections.
 The concept has been rolling out successfully ever since, and I firmly believe that the driving force behind this success was the constant questioning, the relentless pursuit of understanding the problem and figuring out how to solve it.
 That is what propelled us forward."